lucgiffon/centuri_time_serie_project/README.md

 # Event detection

-`code/centuri_project/detection/window_classification_detection.py` is a prototype on how to use a keras model.
+`/code/centuri_project/detection/window_classification_detection.py` is a prototype on how to use a keras model for a "classification-based" approach of event detection.
 You'll find attached comments explaining the different steps.

+`/code/centuri_project/detection/brute_force_detection.py` is a prototype on how to use the mean to perform anomaly detection based on the distance between each data point and the windowed mean.

 # Start coding